ansible/ansible-navigator/docs/installation.rst

     echo 'export PATH=$HOME/.local/bin:$PATH' >> ~/.zshrc

 #.
-Open a new shell or update the current path (e.g.)
+Open a new terminal or refresh the PATH (e.g.):

    .. code-block:: console